mmistakes/made-mistakes-jekyll/_posts/paperfaces/2014-06-04-duha-a-portrait.md

   feature: paperfaces-duha-a-lg.jpg
   teaser: paperfaces-duha-a-teaser.jpg
   thumb: paperfaces-duha-a-150.jpg
-tags: [portrait, illustration, paper by 53, Sktchy, black and white]
+tags: [portrait, illustration, Paper by 53, Sktchy, black and white]
 ---

 PaperFaces portrait of a [Duha A.](http://sktchy.com/tER3uD) inspired by a photograph on Sktchy.